 Through federal education law, parents have the right to request information on the professional qualifications of the teachers and paraprofessionals at your school.
-If you are interested in learning this information, please contact the school administration office at 363-2470.
+If you are interested in learning this information, please contact the school administration office at 701-363-2470.
 Upon this request you will receive a detailed explanation of the licensing, education and experience of each of our teachers and qualifications of the paraprofessionals at the school.

-MISSION STATEMENT: The mission of the McClusky Public School and community is to empower all students with the knowledge, skills, and attitudes to meet the challenges of our changing world.
+MISSION STATEMENT: Empower all students to think critically given the knowledge, skills, motivation, and respectful attitudes necessary to meet the challenges of a changing world.